knative/serving/docs/spec/normative_examples.md

 Once the update has been completed, if the latest ready revision is the same as the pinned revision, the names `current` and `latest` will point to the same revision.
 The name `next` is inactive until you're rolling out a revision again.

+Note that throughout this whole process, `latest` remains pointing to the latest ready revision of the service.
+This allows your team to continue to pre-check and validate new release candidates even while a rollout is in progress between a validated release candidate and the previous release.

 ```http
 GET /apis/serving.knative.dev/v1alpha1/namespaces/default/routes/my-service